spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

   - [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - Required for AWS ECR.

-  - [Oras](https://oras.land/docs/installation.html) - Required for the setup script.
+  - [Oras](https://oras.land/docs/installation.html) CLI v1.1.0 or greater - Required for the setup script.

-  - [zip](https://linux.die.net/man/3/zip) - Required for the setup script.
+  - [zip](https://linux.die.net/man/3/zip) - required for the setup script.

+  - [unzip](https://linux.die.net/man/1/unzip) - or equivalent for extracting the manifest content from the airgap setup binary.

 - Palette CLI installed and available.
 Refer to the Palette CLI [Install](../../../palette-cli/install-palette-cli.md#download-and-setup) page for guidance.

-- If you are installing Palette in a VMware vSpehre envrionment.
-Review the required vSphere [permissions](../install-on-vmware/vmware-system-requirements.md).
+- Review the required vSphere [permissions](../install-on-vmware/vmware-system-requirements.md).
 Ensure you have created the proper custom roles and zone tags.
 Zone tagging is required for dynamic storage allocation across fault domains when provisioning workloads that require persistent storage.
 Refer to [Zone Tagging](../install-on-vmware/install-on-vmware.md#vsphere-machine-configuration) for information.

 <br />